 Spinal cord tumors are relatively uncommon.
 It's much more common to develop a brain tumor than a tumor on the spinal cord.
 A spinal cord tumor may form inside the spinal cord itself or around the bones that make up the spine.
 Spinal cord tumors cause problems with the nerves, blood vessels, and bones, and can prevent sufficient blood flow throughout the body as it grows.

 Some spinal cord tumors can be successfully treated.
 The earlier you tell your doctor about your symptoms, get a diagnosis, and start treatment, the better your outcome.
 But spinal cord tumors often cause permanent damage to the nerves and result in disability.

 Types of spinal cord tumors

-Spinal cord tumors come in many different types, including:
+Spinal cord tumors affect many different areas and come in many different types, including: